 - Kayaking.
 One option is to take a sea kayak tour from Hvar Town to the Pakleni Islands.

 - Scuba diving.
 With countless hidden coves and crystal clear waters, Hvar Island is a scuba divers’ paradise.

 Spend Easter on Hvar Island

-Here is a great guide to the six simultaneous processions in Jelsa, Pitve, Vrisnik, Svirce, Vrbanj and Vrboska – detailing the 22-kilometre walk that begins at 10 pm on Thursday preceding Good Friday.
+Here is an excellent guide to the six simultaneous processions in Jelsa, Pitve, Vrisnik, Svirce, Vrbanj and Vrboska – detailing the 22-kilometre walk that begins at 10 pm on Thursday preceding Good Friday.

 Day Trips from Hvar

 Hvar is glamorous and culturally diverse, but we all like to explore while on holiday in Croatia – right?
 So here are just a few ideas of day trips you can take from Hvar.

 Make Sandcastles at Grebisce Beach

 Hvar’s best sandy beach for families is Grebisce which is located on the north side of the Jelsa harbor – it’s nothing flash, but the kids who want to make sandcastles will love it.
 Just remember to pack the baby powder for when you’re ready to head home.

 Map of Things to do in Hvar Croatia